1,000+ Opportunities

 If there is an extenuating circumstance and the student would like to appeal, please contact the Office of Financial Aid and Scholarships through the Rebel Success Hub to request consideration.

-Based on current listing details, eligibility includes: Nevada residents enrolled at UNLV as undergraduates.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nevada residents enrolled at UNLV as undergraduates.
+Confirm the full requirements in the official notice before applying.

-The current target date is November 15, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for UNLV Tuition+ Award Program are due November 15, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.

 Sierra Accelerator for Growth & Entrepreneurship (SAGE) South is sponsored by Nevada Governor's Office of Economic Development (GOED) / University of Nevada, Las Vegas.
 SAGE South works with inventors, innovators, and entrepreneurs to determine if an idea or business qualifies for SBIR/STTR programs, find opportunities, navigate the grant process, and assist with proposal writing.
 This program supports high-tech research and development.